 The gain was paced by households earning $75,000 or more, the report showed.
 Confidence decreased for those making less.

 The index of consumer expectations for six months from now, which more closely projects the direction of consumer spending, eased to 71.7 from an almost three-year high of 72.3 in April.

-Macy’s Inc. (M), the owner of its namesake and Bloomingdale’s department stores, this week reported first-quarter profit that topped analysts’ estimates as sales at stores open at least a year advanced 4.4 percent.
+Macy’s Inc. (M:US), the owner of its namesake and Bloomingdale’s department stores, this week reported first-quarter profit that topped analysts’ estimates as sales at stores open at least a year advanced 4.4 percent.
 The Cincinnati-based retailer also boosted its same-store sales forecast to about 3.7 percent this year from a previous estimate of 3.5 percent.

 Same-store sales were “clearly above what we had expected, and that makes us feel very good about the consumer,” Chief Financial Officer Karen Hoguet said during a May 9 earnings call.